Akashrine/jbr-11ty/src/posts/2020-is-over/2020-12-23-2020-is-finally-over.md

 ## Side Projects

-Being a dad, having a lot of hobbies don’t leave me with a lot of extra times but when I find some I usually try to do everything in a row, It’s hard for me to go to the bed early and it’s making me anxious to go to bed without “creating” something.
+Being a dad, having a lot of hobbies don’t leave me with a lot of extra times but when I find some I usually try to do everything in a row, It’s hard for me to go to bed early and it’s making me anxious to go to bed without “creating” something.
 So usually I end up doing some small code project, or some unnecessary design or create some music I’m not finishing.

-This 2020 being over, 2021 will be about having in mind a project for every stuff I’d like to experiment with.
+2020 being over, 2021 will be about having in mind a project for every stuff I’d like to experiment with.
 So here’s what I’d like to do :

 Combining music and design :